SfS-ASCL/GermanetEmbeddings/README.md

 ```

 ## retrofitted embeddings
+you can find GermaNet embeddings retrofitted from pretrained embeddings from fasttext:

+- germanet_embeddings.fifu
+- germanet_embeddings_normalized.fifu

-in "embeddings" you can find GermaNet embedding retrofitted from pretrained embeddings from fasttext. every lexical unit in GermaNet is associated with an embedding. the vocab looks like this:
+every lexical unit in GermaNet is associated with an embedding. the vocab looks like this:

 Palmbaum_l179661